dotnet/core-setup/Documentation/design-docs/framework-version-resolution.md

 It is illegal to specify both `applyPatches` and `rollForward` in `.runtimeconfig.json` (counting both per-config and per-framework reference scopes together).
 It is OK to specify `applyPatches` in `.runtimeconfig.json` and `rollForward` through either CLI or env. variable.

 In addition to the above any framework reference with a pre-release version will allow roll forward over pre-release (so same `major.minor.patch` but different pre-release part) even if `applyPatches=false`.
-*This is again to maintain backward compatibility.
+*This is to maintain backward compatibility.
 In 2.\* pre-release never rolled forward to a different `major.minor.patch` and completely ignored `applyPatches`.
 Starting to honor `applyPatches` would introduce potentially breaking behavior in some corner cases where the resolution might fail when previously it didn't.*

 ## Framework resolution
 The above described format and handling of settings on framework references will in the end produce a graph where the application is the first node and each dependent framework is a node.
 Each edge in the graph is a framework reference which has two attributes: the `version` and the `rollForward` setting.